whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 -(compatibility) bgqe v9: correction of Breagar's interjection point -(internal) internal restructuring and update [TP2 moved inside mod folder; libs/iconv/autotra folders added; ALWAYS blocks / libs added; change to HANDLE_CHARSET, HANDLE_AUDIO, HANDLE_TILESET] jastey's changes:
+-(new SoD, EET) some content for SoD added: group management (he will wait in camp and move camps automatically), Breagar joins at the beginning of SoD instead of just remaining in group, reactions to most important events.
 -(install bug) 'Virginie the Wonderbunny' will be installed correctly -(bug) Breagar and the ore: fixed several dialogue triggers, Breagar should now react correctly to the PC having the ore / wanting to sell the ore and also his quest should trigger correctly if he wasn't in the party when collecting the ore etc [habe das "Global("ACBREINPARTY","GLOBAL",3)" aus dem Dialogtrigger entfernt in acbresmi.d; Vereinheitlichung der Questvariablen "IRONDEALING" auf "GLOBAL", war vorher ein Mix aus "GLOBAL" und "LOCALS", so dass die Trigger nicht richtig funktionierten]
 -(bug) Breagar's BG1 quests won't happen simultaneously: kidnapping of priestess should only happen after Breagar's smithy-quest is fully completed (including meeting the Silver Dwarv) [in acbre.baf die Questvariable ~Global("ACSTORY","GLOBAL",3)~ in den Spawnblock, der ~SetGlobal("ACSILVERAPPEARS","GLOBAL",1)~ setzt eingefügt]